|

 decided to kill the whole family but we have no proof of this.

-Obviously at this remove, we will never know who put the arsenic in the
+at this remove, we will never know for certain who put the arsenic in the

-afterwards - the pan was not examined until the following day.
-Neither do we
+were made was not examined until the following day.
+Neither do we know whether

 It is noteworthy that since poisons have been very strictly controlled (from